MicrosoftDocs/Virtualization-Documentation/tlfs.md

     partition’s parent.
 Code within the parent will typically respond by creating a mapping or by emulating the instruction that generated the memory access.
-In either case, it is up to the software in the parent partition to “unsuspend” the child’s virtual processor.
+In either case, it is up to the software in the parent partition to “unsuspend" the child’s virtual processor.
 For a detailed description of the memory access messages, see section 19.2.6.